 Due to the rapid adoption of Gen-AI and the limited understanding of its long-term effects on various businesses and industries, coupled with the current absence of regulations and policies, apprehensions arise regarding its risks (Buiten, 2019).
 Consequently, as Gen-AI develops and is implemented, a network of experts and organizations is evolving to address the technical assessment and public perception of the risks associated with AI (White & Lidskog, 2022).
 Governments are actively prioritizing the implementation of regulations, employing diverse regulatory approaches, to guarantee the development of 'Trustworthy AI.'
 This is recognized as a primary tool for influencing the behavior of AI stakeholders (Smuha, 2021).
-For example, since 2016, The White House report on AI proposes that enhancing transparency can effectively tackle numerous ethical concerns associated with artificial intelligence (AI) to guarantee improved circumstances for advancing and applying this cutting-edge technology.
+For example, since 2016, The White House report on AI proposes that enhancing transparency can effectively tackle numerous ethical concerns associated with artificial intelligence5.
+Similarly, the European Union aims to establish regulations for artificial intelligence (AI) to guarantee improved circumstances for advancing and applying this cutting-edge technology.